-In order to graduate, students need to obtain 180 credit points.
+In order to graduate, students need to obtain 180 CP.
 In addition, the following graduation requirements apply:

-Students need to complete all mandatory components of the program as indicated in Chapter 6 of this handbook.
+Students need to complete all mandatory components of the program as indicated in the Study and Examination Plan in Chapter 6 of this handbook.

-5 Schematic Study Plan for GEM
+5 Schematic Study Plan for International Business Administration